hapax/hapax.github.io/assets/chuzenji.md

 It reminds of the fairytale dogs with eyes as big as saucers that Hans Christian Andersen's returning veteran could summon with a tinderbox.
-The toad would be more at home beneath a well than the carpark of a teppenyaki joint.
+The toad would be more at home in the dank of a well than the carpark of a teppenyaki joint.

 <figure>